VertebrateResequencing/wr/jobqueue/testdata/README.md

 numbers change, not be cleared and redrawn on every change."

-`screenshot.mjs` serves `jobqueue/static`, injects a fake websocket, and drives a realistic storm of idempotent absolute-state messages for one RepGroup (`echo`), moving ~10000 jobs ready -> running -> complete over hundreds of messages at storm rate (~20/sec), ending all-complete.
+`screenshot.mjs` serves `jobqueue/static`, injects a fake websocket, and drives a realistic storm of jstateCount delta messages for one RepGroup (`echo`), moving ~10000 jobs ready -> running -> complete over hundreds of messages at storm rate (~20/sec), ending all-complete.
 A requestAnimationFrame sampler reads the ACTUAL rendered segment widths of